opeyemitechpro/my-projects/docs/devops_projects/10micro.md

         - [x] Lines `7-19` contain environment variables.
 Replace the values according to your Jenkins server configuration

-    ??? info "How This Jenkins CD Pipeline Script Works"
+    ??? note "How This Jenkins CD Pipeline Script Works"

         This Jenkins pipeline is responsible for automatically updating the Kubernetes ArgoCD manifest whenever new Docker images are built and pushed by the main CI pipeline.
 Instead of manually editing YAML files to change image tags, this job updates the manifest with the latest Docker tag and pushes the change back to GitHub so ArgoCD can sync and deploy it.